Unnathie/data-warehouse-project-sql/scripts/gold/catalog.md

 | sales_amount  | DECIMAL(10,2) | Total sale amount for the order line. |
 | quantity      | INT           | Number of units sold.                 |
 | price         | DECIMAL(10,2) | Final unit price after validation.    |

-### Grain

-One row per order line item, enriched with derived metrics like delivery status and linked to both customer and product dimensions.